JourneyPure Emerald Coast

 According to the National Institute on Drug Abuse, there are three classes of prescription drugs that are commonly abused — opioids, CNS depressants, and stimulants.
 The American Society of Addiction Medicine (ASAM) finds that opioids are now responsible for one in five deaths among young adults.
 ASAM also reports that between 2001 and 2016, the number of opioid-related deaths in the U.S. soared 345 percent – from 9,489 to 42,245 deaths.

 Misuse of prescription drugs like the kind we treat here at our prescription drug rehab center in Panama City Beach, FL causes the potential of addiction to rise significantly.
 The user becomes physically dependent on the drugs and the only way to satisfy intense cravings is to take more of the drug — and in higher doses — to get similar effects.
 A dependency like this can have devastating consequences.
 Stopping use of the drug can result in very painful withdrawal symptoms, including physical symptoms like nausea, shaking, sweating, and nervousness, that is why you should consider a prescription drug center like ours in Panama City Beach Florida.
 Withdrawal from opioids can cause deep bone pain, sleeplessness, vomiting, and involuntary leg movement.
+If someone is at this point in their addiction, they would need to enter an opioid rehab center immediately.
 Withdrawal from stimulants can cause depression, exhaustion, and sleep issues.
 In addition, many who are addicted to prescription drugs turn to illegal options like heroin because it is cheaper, easier to obtain and produces similar highs.

 Opioids are the most commonly abused prescription drugs.
 Though the primary purpose of these drugs is to alleviate pain, they can also produce a euphoric high and dangerous side effects when taken in large doses.
 Some of the most commonly prescribed opioids include OxyContin, morphine and other surgical standbys, codeine, hydrocodone (Vicodin) and Fentanyl.
 Fentanyl is a synthetic opioid that is 100 times stronger than morphine and has become one of the most dangerous on the list.